Evolutionary-Intelligence/Biological-Evolution/README.md

 * West, S.A., Fisher, R.M., Gardner, A. and Kiers, E.T., 2015.
 Major evolutionary transitions in individuality.
 Proceedings of the National Academy of Sciences, 112(33), pp.10112-10119.
 * Heliconius Genome Consortium, 2012.
 Butterfly genome reveals promiscuous exchange of mimicry adaptations among species.
 Nature, 487(7405), pp.94-98.
 * Woods, R.J., Barrick, J.E., Cooper, T.F., Shrestha, U., Kauth, M.R. and Lenski, R.E., 2011.
 Second-order selection for evolvability in a large Escherichia coli population.
 Science, 331(6023), pp.1433-1436.
+* Sachs, J.L., Skophammer, R.G. and Regus, J.U., 2011.
+Evolutionary transitions in bacterial symbiosis.
+Proceedings of the National Academy of Sciences, 108, pp.10800-10807.
 * Lynch, M., 2010.
 Evolution of the mutation rate.
 Trends in Genetics, 26(8), pp.345-352.
 * Vasas, V., Szathmáry, E. and Santos, M., 2010.
 Lack of evolvability in self-sustaining autocatalytic networks constraints metabolism-first scenarios for the origin of life.
 Proceedings of the National Academy of Sciences, 107(4), pp.1470-1475.
 * Lynch, M., 2007.
 The frailty of adaptive hypotheses for the origins of organismal complexity.
 Proceedings of the National Academy of Sciences, 104(suppl_1), pp.8597-8604.